pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Our current impl of `Add` for `&Point` creates an unnecessary maintanence burden, we want the impl to match `Point`'s impl without having to manually update it every time we change `Point`'s impl.
+Our current impl of `Add` for `&Point` creates an unnecessary maintenance burden, we want the impl to match `Point`'s impl without having to manually update it every time we change `Point`'s impl.
 We'd like to keep our code as DRY (Don't Repeat Yourself) as possible.
 Luckily this is achievable:

 ```rust
 // updated, DRY implementation